scriptrdotio/eurotech_starter/README.md

 - From the **Type** drop-down field, scroll to select **Eurotech**
 - Set the value of the **URL** field to that of your Everyware account (e.g. mqtt://broker-sandbox.everyware-cloud.com)
 - Set the **Port** field to 1883
+- Set the **Client id** to the id of your device in the Everyware plaform (**Important** if you notice that you are not receiving data the reason might be that your client id does not actually match the id of one of your devices in Everyware)
 - Set the **Username** to *your Everyware username*
 - Set the **Password** to *your Everyware password*
 - Set the **Topic** to *your_everyware_topic*/your_device_id/+/#, e.g. : Scripr-io/scriptr-bus-001/+/#